 Certain sections of the internet are abuzz with the news that a spate of bankers has recently committed suicide.
 What many of these stories imply is that a new financial crisis may be on the horizon — if bankers are committing suicide en masse, then they must be doing it because of huge trading losses or an impending prosecution.

-This week, an investment banker at JP Morgan jumped to his death from the roof of the bank's headquarters in Hong Kong.
+This week, as Watson reports, an investment banker at JP Morgan jumped to his death from the roof of the bank's headquarters in Hong Kong.
 Witnesses said the man went to the roof of the 30-story Chater House in the heart of Hong Kong's central business district, and took the plunge despite attempts to talk him down.

 Every incident sounds tragic.
 But is it really abnormal for the finance industry to experience seven possible suicides in the space of a month?

 Let's do a back-of-an-envelope calculation.
 The U.S. has a suicide rate of about 12 people per 100,000 per year.
 Roughly 5.9 million people are employed in the American financial sector.
 Assuming the industry has the same suicide rate as the rest of the population — even with higher-than-average stress levels — one would expect 708 suicides in any given year, or nearly 60 per month in the U.S. alone.

 Given that just three of the seven incidents (some of which may not have been suicides) occurred in the U.S., this suggests that the number is not excessive or unusual.
 Seven hundred suicides perhaps would be cause for raising eyebrows.
 Not seven.

 So this "trend" is more of a case of bloggers and writers conspiracy-mongering without looking properly at the evidence.

 Of course, these individuals may have killed themselves after making trading losses, or due to other work-related problems.
 But that hardly suggests we are on the verge of a financial crash.
 Lots of traders have made huge trading losses without triggering a financial crash or crisis.